Frequently Asked Questions

 - What length are the 3 sections between campsites?

-Bittangabee Bay to Green Cape Light Station: 8km
+Bittangabee Bay to Green Cape Light Station: 7.8km

 - Are there hills?
-Not really.
+No big hills.
 The track largely follows the coastline – especially in the northern section – and you will descend to beautiful bays and beaches before ascending again to walk along forested ridgelines.
 It is deemed to have an ascent/descent of 55m.
 So yes – there are some stairs up and down – but not many!

 - Link to some maps and notes here.
 We are planning to have the walk remapped in 2018 with a view to offering it as a downloadable resource.
 Watch this space.